mylescarey2019/Word-Guess-Java/UseCases-PsuedoCode.md

             4. solveWord - used when player exhausts guesses
     3. word pool
         1. Properties
-            1. words - array of Word objects
+            1. words - array of com.example.wordapi.Word objects
         2. Methods
             1. init - used in constructor - takes array of word strings and intializes word array loads words randomly so each time game played order is different